-I know it’s totally normal to use a line of credit or similar financing when undertaking a big remodeling project.
+I know it’s totally normal to use a home equity loan or similar financing when undertaking a big home renovation project.
 The banks encourage this, reassuring you that a new kitchen or bathroom is a good investment.

 What Makes a Good Investment?